Commercial Insurance Adjuster

 We can approach a dispute about the insurance claim in several ways.
-Many times the insurer will argue that there was pre-existing damage or that the owner or custodian of the property failed to take appropriate action to mitigate the damage.
-By property documenting the damage as quickly as possible after the time of the incident, we can weaken the argument.
+The insurer often will argue that there was pre-existing damage or that the owner or custodian of the property failed to take appropriate action to mitigate the damage.
+By property documenting the damage as quickly as possible after the incident, we can weaken the argument.

-As you can see, there are many different factors that can potentially affect whether or not an insurance claim is valid.
+As you can see, many different factors can potentially affect whether or not an insurance claim is valid.
 Because these determinations are subjective, they are very important to review.
-There are several different ways to select which public adjuster to use in your claim situation.
+There are several ways to select which public adjuster to use in your claim situation.

 About Insurance Companies

-As we’ve previously mentioned, the insurance company is not necessarily your friend, but they are bound by the terms of the policy.
+As we’ve previously mentioned, the insurance company is not necessarily your friend, but the policy terms bind them.
 Their goal is to prevent substantial losses by paying the minimum required.
-Ultimately, they are only bound by the limits of the policy coverage, and have an extensive understanding of loopholes and legal obligations, as well as how to use these specifics to their advantage in order to save as much money as possible.
+Ultimately, they are only bound by the limits of the policy coverage and have an extensive understanding of loopholes and legal obligations, as well as how to use these specifics to their advantage to save as much money as possible.

-The largest risk that a business faces is from liability to others, and the potential costs and damages a company could face if a claim was made against it.
+The largest risk a business faces is from liability to others and the potential costs and damages a company could face if a claim was made against it.
 All companies are required by law to have in place liability cover, called employer’s liability insurance or EL, to protect their staff against all potential risks and accidents while in the workplace.
-However, companies are not required to work with an adjuster, even though it may make the difference between a major headache or a simple claims process.
+However, companies are not required to work with an adjuster, even though it may differentiate between a major headache or a simple claims process.

-Commercial liability insurance is usually sold as a package and will always include Public Liability, often just known as PL, which protects the company against claims from the public whilst on the business premises.
+Commercial liability insurance is usually sold as a package.
+It will always include Public Liability, often just known as PL, which protects the company against claims from the public while on the business premises.